madhavvan/ETL-Project/docs/bpmn.md

 # BPMN Model

 ## Overview
-[This page describes the BPMN model used for the ETL pipeline.]
+This page describes the BPMN model used for the ETL pipeline

 ![BPMN Diagram](../diagrams/bpmn_diagram.jpg)